microsoft/MLOpsPython/docs/custom_model.md

 1. Replace the training code
 1. Update the evaluation code
 1. Customize the build agent environment
-1. Replace the score code
+1. [If appropriate] Replace the score code

 ## Follow the Getting Started guide